vemarsas/FLUIDOMOS/FLUIDOMOS Guide.md

 root@consumer1-fluidomos:~/delis# kubectl create secret docker-registry regcred --namespace fluidomos-edge --docker-server=registry.vemarsas.it --docker-username= USER --docker-password=PASSWORD --docker-email=monitoraggio@vemarsas.it
 secret/regcred created
 ```
-> To obatin the USER and PASSWORD values contact the FLUIDOMOS Project Manager.
+> To obtain the USER and PASSWORD values contact the FLUIDOMOS Project Manager.

 ### 9 Delis Deployment
 To install DELIS apply the following deployment in the consumer.
 All the YAML file are located in the project repository